ProgrammerAL/Presentations-2024/beer-city-code/managed-identities/presentation.md

 ---

-# How to Create a Managed Identity
+# How to Create a Managed Identity in Azure

-- Create a service
-  - AKA User Assigned
+- User Assigned
   - Separate service
   - Can be assigned to multiple services
-- Enable on individual services
-  - AKA System Assigned
+- System Assigned
   - Exists as part of the parent service
   - Deleted if service is deleted